The Education Inspection Framework (EIF)

 Do inspectors expect to see written planning?

 Some settings find it helpful to document their planning as a record and to support practice.
+Others may be confident to discuss this with inspectors without having written planning documentation.
+This is personal preference.

 Can I alter my ratios?